oa-333/dbgutil/README.md

-# dbgutil Package
+# dbgutil Library

-A simple package for common software debug utilities in C++.
+Dbgutil is a simple library for common software debug utilities in C++,
+with special focus on stack traces including file and line information.
+Supported platforms are:

+- Windows
+- Linux
+- MinGW

 ## Description

-The dbgutil package allows:
+The dbgutil library allows:

 - Retrieving stack traces (raw or with full symbol information)
 - Resolving symbol information (with file and line, on Windows/Linux/MinGW)